1ugia/CV/README.md

 _Caterer, waiter, staff managing and stock count assistant_
 - Assisting manager on running tasks for the events to meet client needs in time.
 - Managing staff for necessary tasks and Worked as part of a team to deliver exceptional service, swiftly under high pressure.
-- Customer service with polite approach.
+- Warm, empathetic Customer service.
 - Prepared large venues in limited time to a high standard.
 <!-- - Any experience relevant to software development, including roles and responsibilities and results achieved in bullet point format. -->
 -----------------------------------------------------------

 **Space Dance, Tokyo** (AUGUST  2012 – PRESENT)
 _Dancer, Director assistant, English-Japanese translator_
-- Assisting Director - prepping for performances and collaborating, bringing ideas to life.
+- Assisting Director - preparing for performances and collaborating, bringing ideas to life.
-- Translator for every intentional dancer who speaks English and or Japanese.
+- Translator for every international dancer who speaks English and or Japanese.
-- Persistent in developing and molding my dance style for upcoming projects.
+- Persistent in developing and molding my dance style for upcoming projects, committed to my practice..
 -----------------------------------------------------------

 **Bunka Youchien, London** (SEPTEMBER  2014 – SEPTEMBER 2018)
 _Ballet Teacher_
 - Educating ballet to children aged 3 – 6 years old in Japanese.
 - Finding ways to stimulate the growth of their brain and memory through movement and coordination with music.
-- Be creative and bring dancing objects for class to enhance their movement - homemade ribbons, tiaras etc.
+- Be creative and bring dancing objects for class to enhance their movement - home made ribbons, tiaras etc.
-- Prepping for class in advance, executing clear presentation for lessons.
+- Preparing for class in advance, executing clear presentation for lessons.
 -----------------------------------------------------------

 **CreativEvents, Excel, Olympia, Earls Court, festivals** (JULY 2012 - AUGUST 2014)